County commissioner’s trip leads to push for travel policy

 WICHITA, Kan.
-(KSNW)- After county commissioner, Lacey Cruse took a trip to Ghana partially paid for with taxpayer funds, some commissioners including Cruse, are looking at the idea to create a travel policy.
+(KSNW) – After Sedgwick County Commissioner Lacey Cruse took a trip to Ghana partially paid for with taxpayer funds, some commissioners including Cruse, are looking at the idea to create a travel policy.

 Right now, there is no policy in Sedgwick County for trips taken by county commissioners.
 A commissioner does not have to disclose details about his or her trip to other commissioners or even get their approval.